wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 4. Click **Update** to save your changes.

 !!! note
     By default, a user is not required to enter the username during login with passkeys.
-Learn how you can change this behavior in the [enable passkey usernameless authentication](#enable-passkey-usernameless-authentication) section.
+Learn how you can change this behavior in the [configure passkey usernameless authentication](#configure-passkey-usernameless-authentication) section.

 ## Enable passkey progressive enrollment